qihan-ling/qihan-ling.github.io/_pages/cv.md

 {% include base_path %}

-Access to CV
+Access
 ======
-Feel free to email me if you would like a copy by clicking the email icon on my main page.
+Feel free to send a request for my CV by clicking the email icon on the left bar!